-- The SDGs are both relevant and attainable for CAREC members.
-Most CAREC countries are already meeting or are close to meeting some SDGs where the goal is reaching an absolute target such as poverty reduction, low maternal mortality ratio, full literacy, and access to electricity for all, among others.
+• The SDGs are both relevant and attainable for CAREC members.
+Most CAREC countries are already meeting or are close to meeting some SDGs where the goal is reaching a well-established development target such as poverty reduction, low maternal mortality ratio, full literacy, and access to electricity for all, among others.
 However, limited improvement, or even retrogression, can be observed in other areas such as food security, renewable energy, road safety and ICT development.
-Detailed SDG indicators per CAREC country are included in Annex 1.1 - Most CAREC member countries have formulated national development strategies consistent with the global development agenda.
-Even if not referring directly to SDGs, priorities are typically SDG-consistent, such as reducing poverty, promoting inclusive growth and environmental sustainability or identifying economic diversification, improved connectivity, and renewable energy as key principles.
-In aligning with SDGs, some CAREC countries adopted UN's MAPS (Mainstreaming, Acceleration and Policy Support) approach. - The importance of health and education, often linked to creation of a knowledge-based economy, is also a recurring theme in national strategies.
-Finally, issues related to gender and governance, which would have had less salience in earlier strategies, are now explicit in many CAREC countries' visions for their future.
+The status of CAREC countries on SDG indicators is in Annex 1.1

+Most CAREC member countries have formulated national development strategies consistent with the global development agenda.
+Even when not referring directly to SDGs, national priorities are typically SDG-aligned, such as reducing poverty, promoting inclusive growth and environmental sustainability or identifying economic diversification, improved connectivity, and renewable energy as key principles.
+The importance of health and education, often linked to creation of a knowledge-based economy, is also a recurring theme in national strategies.
+Finally, issues related to gender and governance,